 The Clayton Silver Mine was discovered in the late 1800’s and historically was one of the most active underground mines in the Bayhorse Mining District in central Idaho for lead, zinc, silver, and copper with minor gold.
-Located approximately 30 km south-southwest of Challis in Custer County, central Idaho, the 276 ha (684 acre) property consists of 29 patented mining claims and two patented mills sites, comprising approximately 228 ha (565 acres).
-An additional six unpatented mining claims were filed in January 2015 and comprise 48 ha (119 acres) adjacent to and contiguous with the property to the south.
+Located approximately 30 km south-southwest of Challis in Custer County, central Idaho, the 1,134 acre property consists of 29 patented mining claims, two patented mills sites (comprising approximately 565 acres), and 28 unpatented mining claims adjacent to and surrounding the Company's patented claims covering an additional 569 acres.

 The Clayton Silver Mine, discovered in 1877, and historically one of the most active mines in the Bayhorse Mining District in central Idaho, was an underground Pb-Zn-Cu-Ag mine.
 The Clayton Silver Mine was one of the largest silver producers in Custer County, Idaho and in the state of Idaho outside of the Coeur d’Alene district.
 Prospect mining at the Clayton Silver Mine site began in 1927 (Clark Mining Co.), at which time the property consisted of 25 patented and seven unpatented claims and was known as the Camp Bird Group.
 Mining was sporadic until 1935.
 The Clayton Silver Mine, one of nearly 50 in the district, was largely operational from 1935 through 1986.
 Until mining operations ceased in 1986, records indicate the mine produced approximately 7 million Troy ounces of silver, 86.8 million pounds of lead, an estimated 28.2 million pounds of zinc, 1.7 million pounds of copper and 1,454 Troy ounces of gold.
 It is likely that even greater amounts of minerals were mined and recovered considering the lack of production records in the early years of the mine's operation.